Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 2: Add the carrots and continue cooking over medium heat.
+Step 2: Add the grated carrots and continue cooking over medium heat.
+Stir regularly until the milk completely evaporates, for about 40 minutes.

-Step 5: Fry khoya in a nonstick skillet with ghee and add it to the carrot mixture.
+Step 4: Fry the crumbled khoya in a non-stick skillet with ghee, then transfer it to the carrot mixture, and stir to combine.

 Expert Tips

-If you enjoy this sweet treat, try one of these dessert recipes!
+If you enjoy carrot halwa, try more dessert recipes!

 • Freeze: Let the dish cool, and transfer it to a freezer-safe container.
-Carrot halwa will freeze for 3 months.
+Freeze carrot halwa for 3 months.

 Frequently Asked Questions